-Among Independent Living West Country’s many clients, Jacob Lewis, Team Leader in charge of PIP and benefits, has helped dozens of individuals access the benefits to which they are eligible.
+Among Independent Living West Country’s many clients, our team has helped dozens of individuals access the benefits to which they are eligible.

-It’s shattering to hear some of the tales of hardship that our clients have been through,” says Jacob, “simply because the system is not suited to people that find it hard to complete forms in the depth that they require to release benefits correctly.
+It’s shattering to hear some of the tales of hardship that our clients have been through, simply because the system is not suited to people that find it hard to complete forms in the depth that they require to release benefits correctly.
 It’s very sad, but it makes the difference that we are able to make to their lives all the more important.
 It plays a vital role in enabling their journey to independence possible.

 Appealing PIP decisions

 In our experience, it is critical to act promptly and not to let things slip.
 You have 28 days to challenge the PIP decision and two weeks to appeal.
 This is a complex process that again requires detailed analysis of the medical assessment (always ask for a copy), extensive form filling and thorough evidence to create a cast iron case outlining why the decision was wrong.
 You must ask for Mandatory Reconsideration within one month, or you face the prospect of being forced to wait up to 13 months.